flexseth/bioboxfinal/README.md

 - Figure out how to bundle dependencies with plugin WordPress downloads, extracts and installs all dependencies on plugin install

-📦 Create `wp-env` local development/block demo

 🕋 Shared Web Hosts
 - have plugin extract dependencies and install automatically

+📦 Other local development environments and packages

 *******
 ### Release Notes